Farm & Field Café – cafe & picnic takeaway with grounds and wildflower meadows near South Petherton

 The lunch menu includes sandwiches (the enormous indulgent type), salads, specials and sides.
 There isn’t a specific children’s menu but if your children freak out at the sight of a pea shoot in a sandwich they’re happy to adapt their offerings for kids.
 You can also buy fresh milkshakes, and chips/fries.

 On Wednesdays the café opens later for burger night takeaways, and again on Fridays for pizza.
 I’ve never tried a pizza topped with edible flowers but I’m sure game to give it a try!

-In terms of access and facilities, the temporary café itself is buggy-accessible and there’s plenty of space, with toilets available indoors.
-Proper baby change facilities are coming soon; for now there’s a room for parents to use with a changing mat.
-Access to the grounds is buggy friendly and the grass in the fields was mown to allow for easy wheel access.
+In terms of access and facilities, the café is buggy-accessible indoor and out.
+Baby change facilities are available in the toilets.
+Access to the grounds is buggy friendly and the grass in the fields is kept mown to allow for easy wheel access.
 Only point to mention is that the grounds are a trek from the loos in the café building.

-This place is set to go from strength the strength, I’ll be sure to return this summer and when the café build is finished later in the year.
+This place is set to go from strength the strength, I’ll be returning soon to try some more colourful things off the menu!